-Commission assistance is provided for projects identified by U.S. citizens, federal officials, foreign governments, Commission Members, and through the Commission’s surveys of cultural heritage sites.
+Projects are identified by U.S. citizens, Federal officials, foreign governments, Commission Members, and through the Commission’s surveys of cultural heritage sites.

 Commission assistance is generally provided through interventions with foreign governments and sometimes provided through Commission sponsorship.
-In some cases, the Commission transfers funds, oversees fieldwork, and provides technical assistance for project sponsors in the U.S.
+In some cases, the Commission transfers funds, oversees fieldwork, and provides technical assistance on behalf of sponsors in the U.S.

-“Little Camp” Memorial at Buchenwald, Germany, designed by the camp’s survivor and project architect Stephen B. Jacobs.
+“Little Camp” Memorial at Buchenwald, Germany, designed by camp survivor Stephen B. Jacobs.

 Pre-burial house at the Sarajevo Jewish cemetery, Bosnia and Herzegovina.